zhaojj2209/tp/docs/UserGuide.md

 Term | Definition
 -----|-----------
-ASCII | Characters that are recognised by a computer.
 Bookmark Expense | A template for an expense, which can be used to create expenses and add them to the finance tracker.
 Bookmark Income | A template for an income, which can be used to create incomes and add them to the finance tracker.
 Current date | The system date on the computer on which Fine$$e is set up.